The Jindo Dog: A Tale of Loyalty and Heritage

 What is the Difference Between Jindo and Jeju Dogs?

 Both the Jindo and Jeju dogs originate from South Korea, but they are distinct breeds.
 The primary differences between them lie in their origins and appearance.
-The Jindo Dog hails from Jindo Island and is known for its curled tail and diverse coat colors.
+The Jindo Dog hails from Jindo Island and is known for its curled tail and diverse coat colours.
 On the other hand, the Jeju Dog comes from Jeju Island and is often white with a curly tail.
 While both breeds share a deep connection to Korean heritage, they have unique characteristics that set them apart.

 Are Jindos Part Wolf?